The Latest: Trump responds to flattery from South Korea’s president in trade meeting at White House

 The U.S. president responded to a question about whether he would return to the Demilitarized Zone that separates the Koreas by fondly recalling the last time he did so in 2019.

 “Remember when I walked across the line and everyone went crazy?”
-Trump told reporters in the Oval Office on Monday afternoon.
+Trump told reporters in the Oval Office on Monday.

-But “I loved it,” Trump said.
-He added that he felt safe because he had a good relationship with Kim Jong Un, the North Korean dictator.
+“I loved it,” Trump said, adding that he felt safe because he had a good relationship with Kim Jong Un, the North Korean dictator.

 Trump became the first sitting U.S. president to set foot on North Korean soil in June 2019 during an unannounced trip to the DMZ.